cstner/cal_adapt_notebooks/README.md

 # cal_adapt_notebooks

 ## AWS SageMaker Studio Lab
 You can sign up for SageMaker Studio Lab and use it for free without an AWS account.
 You can run for 4 hours with GPU or 12 hours with CPU and then logout and log back in for another session.
 Your data and notebooks are persisted.

+## Setting up the AWS SageMaker Studio Lab environment
 After clicking the launch button below, choose "download whole repo" and click OK to the warning that a conda environment file was not found.

 Open a Terminal, and paste this command:
 ```